-There’s no doubt the iPhone prompted big queues in certain places.
+There’s no doubt the iPhone prompted big lines in certain places.
 Still, one Apple fan recalls the original iPhone launch day as surprisingly laid-back — certainly when compared to the massive events that accompanied later product launches.

 “Queues today are much, much larger,” Mark Johnson, a 56-year-old graphic designer from Liverpool, England, told Cult of Mac in 2017.
 “I knew that I wanted the iPhone as soon as it was announced, so on launch day I queued at the Trafford Centre Apple Store.
 I was fairly near the front of the queue, and when I arrived I was surprised that there weren’t more people.”

 Johnson does, however, recall the type of excited launch-day chatter that will feel familiar to anyone who ever queued up for a new Apple product.

 “The people at the launch speculated how it would affect them and change their lives,” he said.
 “Some thought it would just be a phone that plays music, with a a few extras, but as Apple fans were buying it anyway.
 Others thought — quite rightly — that it would be a game-changer.”

 In recent years, Apple took steps to discourage long launch-day lines.
 These days, hordes of online shoppers plunk down credit cards to preorder the latest Apple gear the moment it goes on sale.
 Many opt for delivery rather than pickup, but iPhone launch days remain festive occasions in Apple stores.